netham45/screamrouter/readme.md

 Each Sink, Source, and Route has a name.
 This name is used as the reference for routes and groups to track members.
 Clicking Add Sink will prompt you for the information to make one.
 The names must be unique between Sinks and Sink Groups, Sources and Source Groups, and all Routes.

 ### Sinks
-Each Sink holds information for the destination IP, port, volume, sample rate, bit depth, channels, channel layout, and the sink name.
+Each Sink holds information for the destination IP, port, volume, sample rate, bit depth, channels, channel layout, and the sink name, and how many ms it is delayed

 ![Screenshot of Add Sink Dialog](/images/AddSink.png)